 When I interviewed Sheldrake about his work we discussed one explicitly ‘occult’ aspect of it in detail:

-“All over the world it’s widely believed that if you look at someone with envy you can harm the person you’re looking at, that’s what’s called ‘the evil eye’. [...although...] it’s going further than what I’m saying, I’m saying people can tell when they’re being looked at, the gaze has a power to effect somebody.
-Whether you can effect them negatively by envy, that I don’t know.
+“All over the world it’s widely believed that if you look at someone with envy you can harm the person you’re looking at, that’s what’s called ‘the evil eye’. [...although...] it’s going further than what I’m saying, I’m saying people can tell when they’re being looked at, the gaze has a power to affect somebody.
+Whether you can affect them negatively by envy, that I don’t know.
 But that’s what a lot of people, all over the world believe”.

 If this phenomena, studied by Sheldrake, holds weight it would likely carry an impact upon people who find themselves ‘in the public eye’ as well.